ManishHQ/superpay-arc/readme.md

-# SuperPay - React Native Expo App
+# SuperPay - Payments and Loyalties

 A modern, feature-rich financial management application built with React Native and Expo, featuring a comprehensive savings pots system powered by Supabase.